Handmade Necklaces to Make and Give

 Brooch Ribbon Necklace

 Treat your sisters and girlfriends (and yourself) to jewelry that shimmers with style.
-Start with a handful of inexpensive costume pieces -- brooches and earrings with openwork designs -- and give them a new-old coppery patina using spray paint.
-Then link them together and add pretty pink ribbon.
-No one will guess you didn't break the bank.
+Start with a handful of inexpensive costume pieces—brooches and earrings with openwork designs—and give them a new-old coppery patina using spray paint.
+Then link them together (using jump rings—metal rings that open and close—and pliers) and add pretty pink ribbon.

 Curios Cluster Necklace